Intrapartum and postpartum care | Medical Council of Canada

 1. list and interpret relevant clinical findings, including

-4. onset, stage, and progression of labour;
+4. onset, stage, and progression of labour,

-6. features suggestive of a complicated labour (e.g., prolonged stage of labour, fever, meconium-stained fluid);
+6. features suggestive of a complicated labour (e.g., prolonged stage of labour, fever, meconium-stained fluid),

-7. possible causes of a complicated labour (e.g., insufficient contractions, cephalopelvic disproportion, infection);
+7. possible causes of a complicated labour (e.g., insufficient contractions, cephalopelvic disproportion, infection),

-8. risk factors for and features of postpartum fever, hemorrhage, and pain;
+8. risk factors for and features of postpartum fever, hemorrhage, and pain,

-9. socio-economic determinants of pregnancy outcome.
+9. socioeconomic determinants of pregnancy outcome, and

 2. list and interpret relevant investigations, including